jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: He, Zhang, Ren, & Sun (2016)

 Note: Up to five new different versions of the residual blocks are used.
 In the original implementation, the first convolution (noted with weight) is followed by batch normalization, relu activation, the second convolution, and another batch normalization before it is added to the shortcut path.
-In this visualization, stright path is the actual skip connection, while the branch to the right is the main path.
+In this visualization, straight path is the actual skip connection, while the branch to the right is the main path.

 ---